hyperledger-cacti/cacti/whitepaper/whitepaper.md

 ### 4.2.4 Consortium Management

-Consortiums can be formed by cooperating entities (person, organization, etc.) who wish to all contribute hardware/network resources to the operation of a `Cactus` cluster (set of validator nodes, API servers, etc.).
+Consortiums can be formed by cooperating entities (person, organization, etc.) who wish to contribute hardware/network resources to the operation of a `Cactus` cluster.

-After the forming of the consortium with it's initial set of members (one or more) it is possible to enroll or remove certain new or existing members.
+What holds the consortiums together is the consensus among the members on who the members are, which is defined by the nodes' network hosts and public keys.
+The keys are produced from the Secp256k1 curve.

+The consortium plugin(s) main responsibility is to provide information about the consortium's members, nodes and public keys.
 `Cactus` does not prescribe any specific consensus algorithm for the addition or removal of consortium members, but rather focuses on the technical side of making it possible to operate a cluster of nodes under the ownership of separate entities without downtime while also keeping it possible to add/remove members.

-A newly joined consortium member does not have to participate in every component of `Cactus`: Running a validator node is the only required action to participate, etcd, API server can remain the same as prior to the new member joining.
+It is up to authors of plugins who can implement any kind of consortium management functionality as they see fit.
+The default implementation that Cactus ships with is in the `cactus-plugin-consortium-manual` package which - as the name implies - leaves the achievement of consensus to the initial set of members who are expected to produce the initial set of network hosts/public keys and then configure their Cactus nodes accordingly.
+This process and the details of operation are laid out in much more detail in the dedicated section of the manual consortium management plugin further below in this document.

+After the forming of the consortium with it's initial set of members (one or more) it is possible to enroll or remove certain new or existing members, but this can vary based on different implementations.

 ## 4.3 Working Policies